Menu

 This virtual gathering provides evaluators, irrespective of their project stage, with the opportunity to showcase their work and receive constructive feedback and insights from peers.
 Join us for an informal and enriching session during your lunch break, where you can bring your burning questions, engage in professional development, and expand your network.

-Feel free to reach out to Jason Normand at [email protected] if you have any questions or concerns.
+Feel free to reach out to Matt Honoré at [email protected] if you have any questions or concerns.

 We look forward to your active participation in this collaborative and supportive environment!